 Legal Risks of Title Usage

-How do former employees navigate the complexities of using previous job titles without infringing on legal agreements?
+How do former employees navigate using previous job titles without infringing on legal agreements?
 During career transitions, careful consideration of non-compete and confidentiality clauses is essential to maintain compliance and safeguard professional branding.

 Legal risks arise when title usage implies unauthorized representation or disclosure of proprietary information.
 To mitigate these risks, former employees should: